Romualdo Arppi Filho

 Romualdo Arppi Filho (7 January 1939 – 4 March 2023) was a Brazilian football referee.
-He officiated at three matches in the 1986 FIFA World Cup in Mexico, including the final between Germany and Argentina, which was won by Argentina.
-He was the second successive Brazilian to referee a World Cup final.
+He officiated at three matches in the 1986 FIFA World Cup in Mexico, including the final between West Germany and Argentina at the Azteca Stadium, which was won 3–2 by Argentina.
+He was the second successive Brazilian to referee a World Cup final after Arnaldo Cézar Coelho in 1982.